Shop By Categories Shop By Brand

 Since India is a diverse country, as it holds diversity in almost every sphere of society, we can say that just like other sectors, our agriculture sector, too, has diversity.
 The farming practices and techniques that are adopted by the farmers who come from various areas vary differently.

-9 Different Types of Farming/Agriculture Techniques in India
+9 Diverse Types of Agriculture in India

 Subsistence Farming